gwhittemore-veracode-ORG/verademo-python-firewall/docs/flaws/CWE-89.md

 # CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') in VeraDemo
 VeraDemo uses untrusted data concatenation of SQL queries.
 This leaves the application vulnerable to malicious users injecting their own SQL components.

+## Exploit

+  t

+1. Go to login page
+2. For 'username' type in:

+   johnny'

+3. Observer account access

 # Mitigate
 * Utilize a whitelist to ensure data contains alphanumeric characters